omarelb/omarelb.github.io/_posts/2019-08-21-variational-bayes.md

 These are just some of the applications.
 There are many more.
 Hopefully you are convinced that we are doing something useful.
 Let's move on to the actual techniques.

-# How Bayesian inference works—a quick overview.
+# How Bayesian inference works—a quick overview

 The **first step** in any inference job is defining a **model**.
 We might for example model heights in a population of, say, penguins, as being generated by a Gaussian distribution with mean $$\mu$$ and variance $$\sigma^2$$.